jbakse/site_builder/content/turtles/index.md

 Logo in action{figure}
 /::

-Logo's use of turtles allows students make a strong association between what happens in the program and how they move their own bodies in the real world.
+Logo's use of turtles allows students to make a strong association between what happens in the program and how they move their own bodies in the real world.
 Papert called this _body-syntonic_ learning.
 Body-syntonic learning supports understanding of abstract ideas through sensory experience.
 This is a powerful way to learn.

 - [Seymour Papert on Logo + Body Syntonic Learning 4:25 - 6:40](https://youtu.be/ZG9cYhekB8A?t=4m25s)
 - [Seymour Paper on Learning with Toys (1986)](https://www.youtube.com/watch?v=IhEovwWiniY)